-(63) Nonfat yogurt--The food produced by culturing skim milk, used alone or in combination with a characterizing bacterial culture that contains the lactic acid-producing bacteria, Lactobacillus bulgaricus and Streptococcus thermophilus.
+(69) Nonfat yogurt--The food produced by culturing skim milk, used alone or in combination with a characterizing bacterial culture that contains the lactic acid-producing bacteria, Lactobacillus bulgaricus and Streptococcus thermophilus.
 Nonfat yogurt is further defined in Title 21, CFR, §131.206.

+(70) Non-grade A dairy product manufacturer--Any place, premise, or establishment where dairy products are produced or prepared for distribution for human consumption but not subject to Grade A requirements.

-(64) Novelties--Frozen desserts, either alone or in combination with other foods such as cookies, wafers, cones, coating, confections, etc., which are packaged in single-serving units.
+(71) Novelties--Frozen desserts, either alone or in combination with other foods such as cookies, wafers, cones, coating, confections, etc., which are packaged in single-serving units.

-(65) Official laboratory--A biological, chemical or physical laboratory which is under the direct supervision of the State or a local regulatory agency.
+(72) Official laboratory--A biological, chemical or physical laboratory which is under the direct supervision of the department for the analysis of milk, milk products, milk for manufacturing, or frozen dessert.
+Official laboratories include full service laboratories .

+(73) Officially designated laboratory--A commercial laboratory or a milk industry laboratory officially designated by the department for the analysis of milk, milk products, milk for manufacturing,or frozen desserts.

-(66) Overrun--The trade expression used to reference the increase in volume of frozen product over the volume of the mix.
+(74) Overrun--The trade expression used to reference the increase in volume of frozen product over the volume of the mix.
 This increase in volume is due to air being whipped into the product during the freezing process.
 It is expressed as a percent of the volume of the mix.

-(67) Officially designated laboratory--A commercial laboratory authorized to do official work by the regulatory or supervision agency, or a milk industry laboratory officially designated by the regulatory agency for the examination of milk, milk products, or frozen desserts.

-(68) Pasteurization--
+(75) Pasteurization--

 (A) The terms "pasteurization," "pasteurized," and similar terms shall mean the process of heating every particle of milk or milk product, in properly designed and operated equipment, and held continuously at or above a certain temperature for at least the corresponding specified time as shown in the following chart and referenced in the most current revision of the "Grade A Pasteurized Milk Ordinance."